grahamking/lintswitch/README.md

 Do this for each project you want to watch and lint.

+## Set screen resolution in lint_switch.sh

+Edit lint_switch.sh and change the SCREEN_X and SCREEN_Y variables to be about 50 pixels less than your screen's resolution.
+Go to System / Preferences / Monitors to find out.

+While you're there take a look at the other configuration variables, see if you fancy tweaking any.

 ## Make sure your editor doesn't move the file

 Vim, by default, when you save a file, moves it to create a backup, and creates a new file.
 This means inotify (incron) is watching the old file.